jup-ag/space-station/blog/2023-07-27-jup-v3-metis-routing-algo/index.md

 ### Performance Improvements

-Metis on average, quotes prices that are 5.22% better than our v2 engine, with the improvements increasing sharply based on the trade size.
+The system has undergone rigorous testing over the past few weeks in production.
+At the same time, we have been benchmarking the performance of the algorithm.
+On average, Metis quotes prices that are 5.22% better than our v2 engine, with the improvements increasing sharply based on the trade size.

 ![Metis4](Metis4.jpg)